ExpandingMan/dotfiles/README.md

 This is a command line interface for the network manager.
 Note also that `nmtui` opens a little DOS-like menu that lets you open connections to new wifi networks.
 Typically I will use `nmcli` to manage my wifi, e.g. `nmcli connection up tristero5`.

+### `inxi`
+This is a very useful tool for telling you about your hardware configuration.
+For example, `inxi -G` tells you about your graphics setup.

 ### `scrot`
 This is a nice utility for taking screenshots.
 Note that my `i3` keybindings for this by default are `Print` for taking a full screenshot, `$mod+Print` for just the current window, and `Shift+Print` for a little box that you can select with the mouse.
 The output will be put in `~/Pictures/screenshots`.